DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

   Running a flow with parameters requires the run command as follows: `<flowname>.Run(<parameters separated by comma>)`.
 Referencing the return value is done by `.<name of return parameter>`.

 * LastSubmit: Refers to the stored data.
-Unfortunately it only works for edit only.
+Unfortunately it works for edit only.

 # 4. Testing changes